microsoftgraph/msgraph-sdk-powershell/src/Security/beta/docs/Update-MgBetaSecurityThreatIntelligence.md

 `BODYPARAMETER <IMicrosoftGraphSecurityThreatIntelligence>`: threatIntelligence
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
-  - `[ArticleIndicators <IMicrosoftGraphSecurityArticleIndicator[]>]`: Refers to indicators of threat or compromise highlighted in an microsoft.graph.security.article.Note: List retrieval is not yet supported.
+  - `[ArticleIndicators <IMicrosoftGraphSecurityArticleIndicator[]>]`: Refers to indicators of threat or compromise highlighted in an article.Note: List retrieval is not yet supported.
     - `[Artifact <IMicrosoftGraphSecurityArtifact>]`: artifact
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Id <String>]`: The unique identifier for an entity.
 Read-only.